Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Introduction

-In Section \ref{GenFused.sec} the \emph{targeted fused ridge estimation} framework will be presented.
-The proposed fused $\ell_2$-penalty allows for the simultaneous estimation of multiple precision matrices from high-dimensional data classes that chiefly share the same structure but that may differentiate in locations of interest.
-The approach is targeted in the sense that it allows for the specification of target matrices that may encode prior information.
-The framework is flexible and general, containing the recent work of \citet{Price2014} and \citet{VanWieringen2014} as special cases.
-It may be viewed as a $\ell_2$-alternative to the work of \citet{Danaher2013}.
 The method is contingent upon the selection of penalty values and target matrices, topics that are treated in Section \ref{PenTar.sec}.
+This section shows how---through the penalty values and target matrices---varying levels of specificity may be incorporated.
 Section \ref{sec:posthoc} then focuses on the graphical interpretation of precision matrices.
 It shows how the fused ridge precision estimates may be coupled with post-hoc support determination in order to arrive at multiple graphical models.
 We will refer to this coupling as the \emph{fused graphical ridge}.
 This then serves as a basis for integrative or meta-analytic network modeling.
 Section \ref{Sims.sec} then assesses the performance of the proposed estimator through extensive simulation experiments.
+These simulations show that the inclusion of target matrices can improve estimation efficiency.
 Section \ref{Illustrate.sec} illustrates the techniques by applying it in a large scale integrative study of gene expression data of diffuse large B-cell lymphoma.
 The focus is then on finding common motifs and motif differences in network representations of (deregulated) molecular pathways.
+The analysis shows the added value of the targeted fusion approach to integration by juxtaposing it with a nonintegrative approach.
+Moreover, it shows how pilot data and database information can be combined to provide effective target matrices.
 Section \ref{Discuss.sec} concludes with a discussion.